-Instagram Model Pamela Alexandra Puts On Busty Display In Tiny White Bikini
+Instagram Model Pamela Alexandra Puts On Busty Display In Tiny White Bikini Top

 “Absolutely beautiful views all around..looking amazing as always,” one Instagram user commented.

 “You have the total package!
-You are like a superhero!,” one other follower wrote, following up with a string of fire emoji.
+You are like a superhero!” another admirer wrote, following up with a string of fire emoji.

 Recently, Pamela has been posting a series of snaps and videos from a trip she took to Rio de Janeiro last year.
 All the photos feature her in a skimpy bathing suit as she basks in the Brazilian sun.